ZiranLi/backend-project/Instructions.md

 | Green         | [ ] |
 | Black         | [X] |
 | Purple        | [ ] |
-*Is an objective question with up to ten possible answers.
-This style of question allows for multiple correct responses*
+*Is an objective questionGiven with up to ten possible answers.
+This style of questionGiven allows for multiple correct responses*

 ### Matrix Question